dward2/BME547/Assignments/CPAP Measurements/README.md

   log entry should be added to the log indicating that the leakage is negative.

-A breath can be identified by a positive peak in volumetric flow (the inhalation) followed by a negative peak in flow (the exhalation).
+A breath can be identified by a positive peak in volumetric flow (the inhalation) followed by a return to zero or negative flow (the exhalation).

-An apnea event occurs when the time elapsed between breaths is more than 10 seconds.
+An apnea event occurs when the time elapsed between breaths (the time between observed peaks) is more than 10 seconds.

 The leakage is calculated by determining the total net flow through Venturi 1.
 If more flow is observed going to the patient than coming back from the